Watch the webinar now:

 • Safety stocks: setting up buffer stocks to protect against delays in delivery or fluctuations in demand

-• Supplier management: selecting and maintaining reliable supplier relationships to ensure on-time deliveries
+• Supplier management: selection and maintenance of reliable supplier relationship management to ensure on-time deliveries

 Significance for purchasing